-The company Uniper obtains the hard coal for the power plant mainly from high-risk countries.
+The company Uniper obtains the coal for the power plant mainly from high-risk countries.
 Especially in Russia and Colombia, the raw material is mined with fatal ecological effects and disregard for human rights.
 In Colombia, 55,000 people were displaced and the murder of around 3,100 people by paramilitary institutions are linked to the coal companies.

 Construction should have been stopped and the site deconstructed, as E.ON had once promised.
 Instead, the state government of the time, made up of the SPD and the Greens, adapted the law and made a decision to deviate from the objectives, which made it possible to change the regional planning projects.
 The city of Datteln was able to draw up a new development plan.
 In 2015, BUND reacted to this new development plan with a standards control complaint.
-Nevertheless, in 2017 the red-green state government granted a new immission control permit for the power plant, which at the time already belonged to the E.ON spin-off Uniper.
+Nevertheless, in 2017 the state government granted a new immission control permit for the power plant, which at the time already belonged to the E.ON subsidiary company Uniper.
 BUND is also suing against this permit.

 Fortunately, BUND has been able to win every lawsuit against Datteln 4 so far, and lawsuits are still pending.
-The fact is: Datteln 4 is still in operation without a legally binding permit.
-On top of that, the federal government disregarded the recommendations of the "Growth, Structural Change and Employment" commission set up in 2018, which it promised to implement one-to-one.
+The fact is: Datteln 4 is still in operation without a legal permit.
+On top of that, the federal government disregarded the recommendations of the “Growth, Structural Change and Employment” commission set up in 2018, which it promised to implement one-to-one.
 Its final report states on page 62:

 “The Commission continues to recommend that the construction of new coal-fired power plants no longer be authorised.
 For power plants that have already been built but are not yet in operation, the Commission recommends seeking a negotiated solution not to bring these power plants into operation.”